psychemedia/sin-eater-resources/src/_ross.md

 The [`turnpikes.org.uk`](http://www.turnpikes.org.uk/The%20Turnpike%20Roads.htm) website provides a specialist history of turnpike roads, a network of well maintained and toll-supported roads developed in the 18th century.

+A consideratio of contemporary maps of the period shows how Ross priovided an important crossing point over the River Wye, as it still does today, with several turnpike roads meeting there.

 A turnpike was a defensive gate, originally formed from a frame of pikes, that prevented passage unless a toll was paid.
 Local "Turnpike Trusts" managed roads in their locale, of 20 miles or so in length, by Act of Parliament, in the area around Ross, specifically 12 Geo1 c.13, (Roads, Gloucester to Hereford Act 1725 c.
 13) 1725, with various towns, including Ross, taking local control of their roads via the [Hereford Roads Act 1748, c.
 26 (22 Geo.
 II)](https://archive.org/details/statutesatlarge19britgoog/page/n22/mode/2up?q=hereford), [&c.](https://archive.org/details/statutesatlarge19britgoog/page/n336/mode/2up?q=Rofs), to wit: "[f]or repairing and widening the several roads leading into the town of Ross in the county of Hereford. *Certain tolls granted for 21 years.*"

 The `ross-on-wye.com` website provides the following [history of toll gates around Ross](http://www.ross-on-wye.com/index.php?page=ross_120-Toll_Gates):